LucaWilliams4831/usdx-chain/docs/developers/json-rpc/server.md

 Evmos supports all standard web3 JSON-RPC APIs.
 You can find documentation for these APIs on the [`JSON-RPC Methods`](./endpoints.md) page.

 Ethereum JSON-RPC APIs use a name-space system.
 RPC methods are grouped into several categories depending on their purpose.
-All method names are usdxd of the namespace, an underscore, and the actual method name within the namespace.
+All method names are volleyd of the namespace, an underscore, and the actual method name within the namespace.
 For example, the eth_call method resides in the eth namespace.

 Access to RPC methods can be enabled on a per-namespace basis.
 Find documentation for individual namespaces in the [Namespaces](./namespaces.md) page.